 R251 Social Science Research Methods (3 cr.)
-A survey of methods and techniques used by sociologists (and other social scientists) for gathering and interpreting information about human social behavior.
+P: R100 or consent of the instructor and sophomore standing.
+A survey of methods and techniques used by sociologists and other social scientists for gathering and interpreting information about human social behavior.

 R295 Topics in Sociology (3 cr.)
+P: R100 or consent of the instructor.
 Exploration of a topic in sociology not covered by the regular curriculum but of interest to faculty and students in a particular semester.
 Topics to be announced.

 R305 Population (3 cr.)
+P: R100 or consent of the instructor.
 Focus on study of people in terms of relative numbers, geographic distribution, and factors influencing change.
 Included are considerations of population theory, values related to population questions, an overview of basic techniques of analysis, and mortality, fertility, migration, and growth trends.

 R312 Sociology of Religion (3 cr.)
+P: R100 or consent of the instructor.
 Examination of religion from the sociological perspective.
 Religious institutions, the dimensions of religious behavior, the measurement of religious behavior, and the relationship of religion to other institutions in society are examined.

 R315 Sociology of Power (3 cr.)
+P: R100 or consent of the instructor.
 Analysis of the nature and basis of political power on the macro level-the community, the national, and the international arenas.
 Study of formal and informal power structures and of the institutionalized and noninstitutionalized mechanisms of access to power.

 R316 Society and Public Opinion (3 cr.)
+P: R100 or consent of the instructor.
 Analysis of the formulation and operation of public opinion.
 Although the course may focus on all aspects of opinion and behavior (including marketing research, advertising, etc.), most semesters the course focuses on political opinion and behavior.
 Special attention will be given to two aspects of opinion in our society: its measurement through public opinion polls and the role of mass communication in manipulating public opinion.
 The distortions in the popular press's reports of the results of survey research are considered in depth.

 R317 Sociology of Work (3 cr.)
+P: R100 or consent of the instructor.
 Analysis of the meaning of work, the dynamic social processes within work organizations, and environmental constraints on organizational behavior.

 R320 Sexuality and Society (3 cr.)
+P: R100 or consent of the instructor.
 Provides a basic conceptual scheme for dealing with human sexuality in a sociological manner.

 R321 Women and Health (3 cr.)
+P: R100 or consent of the instructor.
 A review of the relationships among cultural values, social structure, disease, and wellness, with special attention focused on the impact of gender role on symptomatology and access to health care.
 Selected contemporary health problem areas will be examined in depth.
 Alternative models of health care delivery will be identified and discussed.

-R325 Sex Roles in Society (3 cr.)
+R325 Gender and Society (3 cr.)
+P: R100 or consent of the instructor.
 A sociological examination of the roles of women and men in society, analysis of the determinants and consequences of these roles, and assessment of forces likely to bring about future change in these roles.
-Although focus will be on contemporary American society, cross-cultural variations in sex roles will also be noted.
+Although focus will be on contemporary American society, crosscultural variations in gender roles will also be noted.

 R329 Urban Sociology (3 cr.)
+P: R100 or consent of the instructor.
 The social dynamics of urbanization, urban social structure, and urban ecology.
 Theories of urban development; the city as a form of social organization; macroprocesses of urbanization both in the U.S. and other countries.

 R330 Community (3 cr.)
+P: R100 or consent of the instructor.
 Social, psychological, and structural features of community life.
 Topics include microphenomena such as the neighborhood, networks of friendship and oppositions, social participation, community power structure, and institutional framework.